naznsan/naznsan/README.md

     - C#, .NET
     - Azure services such as DevOps Pipelines, Container Registry, CosmosDB, Service Bus
     - Containerization services such as Docker and Kubernetes
-    - Web development with HTML, CSS, JavaScript, ReactJS
+    - Web development with HTML, CSS, JavaScript, ReactJS, Angular
     - Project management tools such as Git, Azure DevOps
 - Soft Skills
     - Effective communication and knowledge retainment through clear and concise documentation